 References should be arranged alphabetically without numbering.
 The in-text citation should consist of the author's name and year of publication, [e.g., “according to Rossby (1945),” or “as shown by an earlier study (Rossby 1945)”].
 When there are two or more papers by the same author in the same year, the distinguishing suffix (a, b, etc.) should be added.

 Read more on References and Citations

 A short story within a larger story, sidebars present content that is relatively self-contained.
 It is usually somewhat incidental to the main article—not critical for the generalist reader to understand the thread of the article.
 Historical background, explanatory detail, or other information of interest, for example, are common sidebar features.
-Not to exceed 500 words, sidebars should be placed in the manuscript after the References but before the Tables.
+Sidebars should not exceed 500 words and should be numbered if more than one sidebar is included.
+Sidebar text should not be embedded in the article, but should appear in the manuscript after the body text, immediately before the References.